amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 We get a very bad training accuracy of just $23.5\%$ .
 But if you notice the function for $X$ and $O$ have coefficients which are opposite in sign.
 It means that the move which makes $X$ win is bad for $O$.
 But is this data good enough for a linear model to work ?
 Can we do better with the linear model ?

-Let's try and reduce the dimension.
-One may also want to do scaling, but it is not of much use as we only have binary columns.
+Let's try and reduce the dimension using [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
+One may also want to do [scaling](https://en.wikipedia.org/wiki/Feature_scaling), but it is not of much use as we only have binary columns.

 ```python